Netgate is offering COVID-19 aid for pfSense software users, learn more.

 - BGP AS Number

-If static routing was choosen, leave this field blank.
+If static routing was chosen, leave this field blank.
 Otherwise it is possible to specify an AS number to use.
 If left blank, the value will default to

 - Local Public IP Address